 2. Is the timing right for your business to make the change?

-Sometimes business owners don’t realize what a big deal changing software is.
-Loss of productivity, employee dis-satisfaction and cost are just a few of the side effects.
+Sometimes business owners don’t realize what a big deal selecting software is.
+Loss of productivity, employee dissatisfaction, and cost are just a few of the side effects.
 In order to minimize these risks, consider the following steps:

 - Set clear goals for the new software solution.
 Don’t rush through this step.
 Know what problem you are solving and what success really looks like.